mhjiang97/RNASeqFlow/README.md

 ## Features

 ### 1. Run one tool on a list of samples
-- download the rswp package:
+- Download the rswp package:

     ```bash
     git clone https://github.com/mhjiang97/RNASeqFlow.git